 As promised – a quick look into why Trocal PVC roofs failed on a massive scale, forcing the company to be sold to another large roofing materials manufacturer.

-The repair of Trocal PVC Roof:
+Repair of a Trocal PVC Roof

 The term “green” has become very popular during the last decade and consequently overused, misused and abused.
 Anything and everything can be called “green” today.
 To make money and to attract environmentally-conscious customers, people will call themselves and their products “green”, even when it is just a blatant lie to confuse uneducated consumers.
 Being a roofing contractor, I will concentrate on roofing products and services.
 For example, many asphalt shingles manufacturers now offer “cool” and “green” shingle products – to me it’s just a shameless tactic to sell the same NOT-GREEN crap that is painted A different color (usually some shade of white).
 Excuse me, but asphalts shingles are not green, period!
 TheY are made with asphalt, can’t be recycled and end up in landfills in 10-15 years.